 Best 4 Channel DJ Mixer For Scratching

 - Industry Standard – Pioneer is the dominant player in the club and festival scene.
-Walk into any club and you’ll likely find Pioneer mixers and players in the DJ booth.
-The DJM 900NXS2 is the flagship 4 channel mixer from Pioneer.
+Walk into any club, and you’ll likely find Pioneer mixers and players in the DJ booth.
+The DJM-A9 is the flagship 4-channel mixer from Pioneer.
 Becoming familiar with this mixer setup makes the transition into paid club gigs less stressful.
-Plus with similar layouts across the Pioneer range, it is not hard to adapt to both older and newer gear when they come out.
+Plus, with similar layouts across the Pioneer range, it is not hard to adapt to both older and newer gear when they come out.

-- Extensive FX – The effects section on the DJM 900NXS2 is comprehensive and feature-rich.
-Pioneer FX is among the best sounding options available.
+- Extensive FX – The effects section on the DJM-A9 is comprehensive and feature-rich.
+Pioneer FX is among the best-sounding options available.
 With this mixer, you’ll be spoilt for choice.
 Six sound color FX that are easy to access and sound great.
-Plus take things further with 14 Beat FX.
-Plenty of granular control here to craft the exact sound you want.
+Plus, take things further with 14 Beat FX.
+Plenty of granular control here to craft the exact sound you want with the X-Pad and color screen.

-- Magvel Fader – The DJM 900NXS2 also doesn’t forget about scratch DJs.
+- Magvel Fader – The DJM-A9 also doesn’t forget about scratch DJs.
 The high-quality Magvel Fader is regarded as one of the best available today.
 It’s a durable fader that feels great to use.
-If you are a scratch DJ you won’t be disappointed.
+If you are a scratch DJ, you won’t be disappointed.

-- Dependable – Another hallmark of Pioneer DJ club-level gear is their dependability.
-These are solid mixers that can handle the rigors of frequent use.
+- Dependable – Another hallmark of Pioneer DJ club-level gear is its dependability.
+This is a solid DJ mixer that can handle the rigors of frequent use.
 It is one of the reasons why you’ll find this mixer setup at most clubs.

-- High Price Point – The Pioneer DJ DJM 900NSX2 is a fantastic mixer but it is not cheap.
+- High Price Point – The Pioneer DJ DJM-A9 is a fantastic mixer, but it is not cheap.
 Club-level standards do come with a higher price tag.
 But there is no denying that you get plenty of features for your money.

-The Pioneer DJ DJM 900NSX2 is undoubtedly the dominant mixer in the DJ scene.
+The Pioneer DJ DJM-A9 is undoubtedly the dominant mixer in the DJ scene and the successor to the previous industry-standard DJM 900NSX2.
 Every iteration in this line has instantly slotted into the industry-standard slot.
 It’s a comprehensive mixer with a bucketload of features.

 The central section gives you access to all the basics you need.
 Excellent crossfader and channel faders.
 3-band EQ and a large Color knob.
 Plus bright and clear channel meters.

-By far the most impressive feature of the DJM 900NSX2 is the detailed onboard effects section.
+By far, the most impressive feature of the DJM-A9 is the detailed onboard effects section.
 The creative potential is staggering.

-The layout and control over the effects are also fantastic.
-With so many sound and color FX available you need accurate controls.
+The layout and control over the effects are also fantastic, thanks to the addition of an X-Pad and color screen.
+With so many sound and color FX available, you need accurate controls, and the depth of control here is perfect.
 It’s intuitive, detailed, and they sound great.
+Speaking of sounding great, this DJ mixer offers premium sound.

 You’ll also have access to mic input controls with a 2-band EQ.
 Dual USB ports also allow for easy handover to the next DJ.